WEEK 6: TURKEY TROT 2020

-RUNNERS 5K AND WALKERS 5K - 10K TRAINING Monday is the first day of Week 6 of the 10 (plus part of a week) plans.
+RUNNERS 5K AND WALKERS 5K - 10K TRAINING PLANS Monday is the first day of Week 6 of the 10-week plans.
 Runners who incorporated the optional track day into their plan, have graduated to running FULL laps only; no more half laps, except when walking, during the remainder of the program.

 The reasons and importance of foam rolling and rest days have been discussed recently.